YellowPrawn/YellowPrawn/README.md

 ## What I'm doing
 - Working on 3rd year undergraduate studies.
-- Looking forward to working at the UBC Data Science Institute for my co-op term starting in January!
+- Data Sciencing at the UBC Data Science Institute!

  ## How to find me
 [LinkedIn](https://www.linkedin.com/in/damien-fung/)